 The problem was, when I found them at my local antique mall they were expensive!
-They typically run anywhere from $100 to well over $250 for larger ones.
-That was way more than I wanted to pay.
-Especially since I knew I would need more than one to achieve the look I wanted.
-I started looking on Ebay, but they didn’t have a ton.
-And that’s when Etsy became my friend!
+They typically run anywhere from $195 to $250 or more for larger ones.
+That was more than I wanted to pay.
+Especially since I knew I would need several to achieve the look I wanted.

 You can definitely get boards for a lot less on there, especially if you don’t care if they are French.
-And even if you do want authentic French boards, they can be often be found for much less on Etsy!
+And even if you do want authentic French boards, they can be often be found on Etsy for much less than antiques stores.

-Since I’ve been shopping on there for so many years now, I have some favorite Etsy stores.
-They carry a great bread board selection at some of the best prices.
+Since I’ve been shopping on there for so many years now, I have some favorite Etsy stores I return to again and again.
 ChaseVintage carries smaller ones for under $100 and even the huge ones are under $200.
 And even better is most of their items ship free!

-Another favorite purveyor of French bread boards on Etsy is FleaMarketFrance.
-Her prices are very reasonable.
-Almost all her boards are under $100 and her shipping is not too high either.
+Another favorite purveyor of French bread boards on Etsy I’ve ordered from is FleaMarketFrance.
+Her prices are very reasonable and her shipping is not too high either.
 I’ve gotten several of mine from her and I’ve been very happy, and hers are all from France!

 As far as reproductions go, I think bread boards is an okay place to use those if you have to.
 There are times with French farmhouse antiques where the reproductions really don’t give the right look, but the boards from Pottery Barn and McGee & Co. (one of my favorite stores!) both have a great farmhouse look.

-And if you use them for awhile, leave them outside in the sun and the rain for a few weeks, and otherwise distress them a little, they’ll look old pretty quickly.
+You can also distress them yourself.
+Use them for awhile, leave them outside in the sun and the rain, and they’ll look old pretty quickly.

 You can also mix the authentic French farmhouse antiques with the reproductions (especially if you put the repros at the back of your stack 😉 )

-TIP: the boards from other European countries, like Hungary and Germany, give the same look but sell for significantly less than that $200 and $300 price tag you’ll find elsewhere!
+TIP: the boards from other European countries, like Hungary and Germany, give the same look but sell for significantly less than that $200 and $300 price tag you’ll find for French!

 Finding Antique White Ironstone

 Another favorite of mine is antique ironstone.
 I love all white ironstone, but the thing I’ve collected the most is pitchers and tureens.
-If you’ve been here awhile, you’ve most likely seen many of my pitchers as I use them frequently in my photos.
+If you’ve been here awhile, you’ve most likely seen many of my pitchers as I use them frequently.
 And though I favor the French ones slightly, I have and love both French and English ones.

 I’ve found most of my own ironstone pitchers either at antiques stores or on Etsy.
 Here in California, I haven’t done well finding ironstone at flea markets.
 Because of that, Etsy is where I usually head first.

-I will warn you that French ironstone is more rare and harder to find than English, and tends to run quite a bit higher, too!
+I will warn you that French ironstone is harder to find than English, and tends to run higher, too!

 And when it comes to reproduction ironstone, I’m all for it!
-I have several pieces from a line called Peppertree, and Creative Co-op is doing a great job with them right now, too.
-But frankly, you can mix any white pitchers you love with your ironstone.
+Frankly, you can mix any white pitchers you love with your ironstone.